esysss/Petroleum-3D/README.md

 # Petroleum-3D
-One of the extention of our paper on 2D pertoleum was to create a more realistic environment which is a 3D area when the merging can accure in X,Y and Z axis.
-The result of our runnings are stored in Store folder.
+One of the extensions of our paper on 2D petroleum was to create a more realistic environment which is a 3D area where the merging can occur in the X, Y, and Z axes.
+The results of our runnings are stored in the Store folder.